go-gremlins/gremlins/docs/docs/usage/commands/unleash.md

 The main command used in Gremlins is `unleash`, that _unleashes_ the _gremlins_ and starts a mutation test of your code.
 If `unleash` is too long to type for you, you can use its aliases `run` and `r`.

-!!! warning
-    At this time, this only works in the root of a Go module (where the `go.mod` file resides).

 To execute a mutation testing run just type

 ```shell